Odion-Sonny/computer-vision-with-flask/README.md

-# Build an AI web app to Extract Text From Image using Flask and Azure’s Computer Vision API
+# Build an AI web app to Extract Text From Images using Flask and Azure Computer Vision API

 ## Learning objectives